Research Funding

 Description

-Robert D. McJimsey Summer Research Awards are offered yearly to up to two History, Classics-History-Politics, History-Political Science, History-Philosophy majors or History minors.
+Robert D. McJimsey Summer Research Awards may be offered yearly to up to two History, Classics-History-Politics, History-Political Science, History-Philosophy majors or History minors.
 Students must return to CC for at least one semester following the research award.
 Eligible students are those whose interests and skills match those of Colorado College History faculty sufficiently that they are able to support specific faculty in their research toward publication.
-Awards may be up to $4,000 for ten weeks (or prorated for shorter periods).
+Awards may be up to $4,800 for eight weeks (or prorated for shorter periods).
 In the course of these fellowships, students work closely with individual professors to identify primary sources, survey and assess scholarly criticism, and support various stages of research and writing, from the formation of a research question through the correction of page proofs.
 Although such student involvement is of benefit to faculty scholarship, the primary goal of McJimsey awards is to support the development of students' research interests and skills through apprenticeship.
 Here, especially able and engaged students are able to participate in publishable research and experience the steps through which a scholarly project moves from initial conception toward book or article form.

 Amount